berkeley-scf/berkeley-scf.github.io/kb/linear-algebra-using-blas.md

 If you install numpy using pip, numpy will generally use OpenBLAS.

-With MacOS, openBLAS should show good performance including on the M-series (Apple silicon) chips.
+With MacOS, openBLAS should show reasonably good performance including on the M-series (Apple silicon) chips.
-However you might also wish to use Accelerate vecLib BLAS, which can be done by running `conda install -c conda-forge numpy "libblas=*=*accelerate"`.
+However you  will probably want use the fast, threaded vecLib BLAS from Apple's Accelerate framework. which can be done by running `conda install -c conda-forge numpy "libblas=*=*accelerate"`.

 :::